khosea-data/African-Economic-Growth-and-Investment-opportunities-Dashboard/README.md

 3. Explore Regional Opportunities:

    .
-Northern Africa: Major opportunities in agriculture and renewable energy, oil and gas Telecommunicatioin and banking.
+Northern Africa: Major opportunities in agriculture and renewable energy, oil and gas, Telecommunicatioin and banking.

    .
-Western Africa: Promising for agriculture, Fishing and Marime, Infrustructure, Healthcare and Pharmaceuticals and renewable energy.
+Western Africa: Promising for agriculture, Fishing, Infrustructure, Healthcare and Pharmaceuticals and renewable energy.

    .
 Eastern Africa: Growing potential in renewable energy and infrastructure, Technology, Fintech, Healthcare and Pharmaceuticals and Shipping.